pauxiel/weather-app/README.md

 # A Weather Journal App

 ## Brief description of the app
-A Weather Journal App is a asynchronous web app that uses Web API and user data to dynamically update the UI for a Weather-Journal App.
+A asynchronous web app that uses openweather API and user data to dynamically update the UI.

 ## Implementation
 This Project was Built using the following Technologies